xiaochuany/blog/docs/posts/2025-12-10-convexity-binning.md

 At first sight, this is a very hard combinatorial optimization problem.
 A first reduction of complexity is to pre-bin the scores at a relatively granular level e.g. 100 bins by quantiles, then search for the optimal way of merging these pre-bins to achieve the best IV.
-This reduces the search space but the problem is still a hard one.
+This reduces the search space but the search problem is still a hard one.

 A remarkable observation is the following